ajcr/ajcr.github.io/about.md

 permalink: /about/
 ---

-My name is Alex, I live in the UK and work as a software engineer at a drug-discovery/machine-learning company in the Cambridge area.
+My name is Alex and I live in the UK.

-This is a blog where I try to investigate or explain, with varying levels of rigour, ideas and things that I've stumbled across and found interesting in some way.
+This is a blog where I write, with varying levels of rigour, about questions and ideas that I've stumbled across or experiments that I've tried.

-Much of the content here is programming themed.
-I've meandered through other studies and careers though, so there'll maybe be excursions down unrelated paths.
+The content here is largely programming themed (I currently work as a software engineer).
+I've meandered through various studies and industries though, so maybe expect excursions down other paths.